simonis/GraalJsTest/README.md

 Installing new component: ICU4J (org.graalvm.icu4j, version 23.0.2)
 Installing new component: Graal.js (org.graalvm.js, version 23.0.2)
 ```
-I couldn't manage to run the benchmarks with graalvm-community-jdk-17.0.9 and the `23.0.3` version of the libraries I built, so the `graalvm17-*` runs are with the builtin Graal libraries at version 23.0.2 and the `corretto17-*` runs with the libraries at version `23.0.3` as downloaded from Maven Central (see [pom.xml](./pom.xml)).
+I couldn't manage to run the benchmarks with graalvm-community-jdk-17.0.9 and the `23.0.3` version of the libraries I built (or downloaded from MavenCentral), so the `graalvm17-*` runs are with the builtin Graal libraries at version 23.0.2 and the `corretto17-*` runs with the libraries at version `23.0.3` as downloaded from Maven Central (see [pom.xml](./pom.xml)).

 The numbers are similar to the JDK 17 numbers with `23.1.2` with a single exception.
 The native version `20.0.3` of the compiler ("libgraal") build from the Mandrel project (see [Notes.md](./Notes.md#building-libgraal-with-mandrel-and-openjdk)) with OpenJDK 17 performs very poor compared to the pure-Java ("jargraal") version of the compiler.
 The reason isn't currently clear to me, but I suspect that the graalvm-community-jdk-17.0.9 edition (which is based on the [GraalVM labs-openjdk-17](https://github.com/graalvm/labs-openjdk-17)) contains JVMCI changes which are not in OpenJDK 17 and which are required in order to reach peak performance.